Filí: Etymology

 An etymology from PIE welo- is offered by Matasović.

 He notes: "The semantic development of Olr.fil was from 'Lo, behold' (lmpv.

 of *wel-o- 'see') to 'there is'.
 Olr.file [d m] 'poet' is a derivative from this root (cf. Ogam Gen. sg.
 VELITAS).
 The original meaning was 'seer', PCelt. *wel-et-."

 The word "fili" is thought to derive from the Proto-Celtic *widluios, meaning "seer, one who sees" (attested on the Gaulish inscription from Larzac as "uidluias", which is the feminine genitive singular form), derived ultimately from the verb *widlu-, "to see".
-To be compared to the Latin vatis and the Ancient Greek ouateis, stemmed in Gaulish, modern vate improperly written ovate but still used by the OBOD neodruids.
+This can be compared to the Latin vatis and the Ancient Greek ouateis, stemmed in Gaulish, modern vate improperly written ovate but still used by the OBOD neodruids.